Manufacturing Engineering Technology

 - Apply knowledge of and experience with product design process, tooling, and assembly

-- Exhibit an understanding of manufacturing systems, automation, and operations
+- Understand manufacturing systems, automation, and operations

-- Apply knowledge of mathematics, science, engineering, and technology principles with practical knowledge to solve both broadly defined and narrowly-constrained problems related to manufacturing systems
+- Apply knowledge of mathematics, science, engineering, and technology principles with practical knowledge to solve both broadly defined and narrowly constrained problems related to manufacturing systems

 - Conduct standard tests and measurements and conduct, analyze, and interpret experiments